bnomei/kirby-php-mustache/readme.md

 ## Good and Bad

 Mustache is logicless.
 Given you prepare your data well using [Kirby Page Controller](https://getkirby.com/docs/developer-guide/advanced/controllers) and/or [Page Models](https://getkirby.com/docs/developer-guide/advanced/models) its quiet simple to use.
-It's has caching but it is not as fast as raw PHP or [Blade](https://github.com/pedroborges/kirby-blade-template).
+It has caching but it is not as fast as raw PHP or [Blade](https://github.com/pedroborges/kirby-blade-template).
 Using [Mustache Partials](https://github.com/bobthecow/mustache.php/wiki/Mustache-Tags#partials) it can be used for [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) and might be an easier alternative to more advanced solutions like Kirby [Patters Plugin](https://github.com/getkirby-plugins/patterns-plugin) and [Modules Plugin](https://github.com/getkirby-plugins/modules-plugin).
 Mustache is similar to [Handlebars](http://handlebarsjs.com/).

 ## Basic Usage

 Templates written in Mustache can be parsed with [PHP on your server](https://mustache.github.io/) or even with [Javascript by the client](https://github.com/janl/mustache.js).
-Class are named using [BEM](http://getbem.com/introduction/) but that is just my personal favourite.
+HTML Classes in examples are named using [BEM](http://getbem.com/introduction/) but that is just my personal favourite.
 Please note that this plugin can make the `$page` and `$site` objects available via settings.

-** site/config/config.php **
+**site/config/config.php**
 ```php
 c::set('plugin.mustache.helpers.page', true);
 // $page object in mustache
 // will merge $page->content()->toArray() with additional data
 ```

-** site/templates/example.mustache **
+**site/templates/example.mustache**
 ```html
 <div class="c-example">
   <header class="c-example__title"><h1>{{ page.title }}</h1></header>